A minimum GPA of 1.7 (C-) is required in major courses to graduate.

 - CIT 111 - Introduction to Databases

 This course covers the basic elements of database management systems.
 It introduces students to the concepts of logical and physical relationships in a data model and the concepts of inner and outer joins.
-Students will use a computer aided software ingineering tool (CASE) to design, create, and query a database.
+Students will use a computer aided software engineering tool (CASE) to design, create, and query a database.

 - CIT 225 - Database Design and Development